tjonker97/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that creates a new global variable.
 A script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
-A script that prints the result of POWER divided by DIVIDE
+A script that prints the result of POWER divided by DIVIDE A script that displays the result of BREATH to the power LOVE